MalteHerrmann/changelog-utils/README.md

 This tool contains utilities to handle your changelogs for the better.
 Its linter can be used to enforce a standard for your changelogs and the CLI can be used to add, update or delete entries.

+It was designed to be used as a constant companion for all of your projects.
+When creating a new project, `clu init` shall be the second thing to execute - right after `git init`.

 ## Installation

 To install the application from source, run